mculaid/devdreams/_pages/about.md

 #This personal webpage is a fork.

-Please check out the the author:  ttps://github.com/amitmerchant1990/reverie I think the tools provided and the QoL setup are amazing.
+Please check out the the author:  [link to Google!](https://github.com/amitmerchant1990/reverie)

 Thank you for providing the tools neccessary to get me setup and running easily.